nicolenocera/cybersecurity-portfolio/TryHackMe/LinuxFundamentals1.md

 I also learned how Linux handles users, groups, and file permissions.
 That part was confusing at first, especially when it came to symbols like `rwx` and numeric values like `chmod 755`, but the examples helped.

-One thing that stuck with me was how powerful the command line is — you can get a lot done quickly once you know what you're doing.
+One thing that stuck with me was how powerful the command line is, you can get a lot done quickly once you know what you're doing.
 This room gave me a solid foundation to build on, and I started to actually enjoy using Linux.